ClarifiedSecurity/catapult/docs/04-template-requirements.md

 ## Per-environment/project/datacenter etc. template requirements

-We recommend applying the [template_os_configuration](https://github.com/ClarifiedSecurity/clarified.core/tree/main/clarified/core/roles/template_os_configuration) the specific project templates.
-It contains some prerequisites for different `clarified.core` roles that you might otherwise need to install before using those roles.
+We recommend applying the [template_os_configuration](https://github.com/ClarifiedSecurity/nova.core/tree/main/nova/core/roles/template_os_configuration) to the specific project templates.
+It contains some prerequisites for different `nova.core` roles that you might otherwise need to install before using those roles.